The black widow spider has a shiny black body with a red hourglass-shape on its belly area. The bite of a black widow spider is poisonous.

-The health care provider will measure and monitor the patient's vital signs, including temperature, pulse, breathing rate, and blood pressure.
-The patient may receive:
+The health care provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
+The person may receive:

-In severe cases, antivenin medication to reverse the effect of the poison will be given.
+In severe cases, a type of medicine called antivenin is given to reverse the effect of the poison.
 However, this drug can cause serious allergic reactions and must be used carefully.

-Severe symptoms usually start to improve within 2 to 3 days, but milder symptoms may persist for several weeks.
-Death in a normally healthy individual is very rare.
-Young children, the extremely ill, and the elderly may not survive a bite.
+Severe symptoms usually start to improve within 2 to 3 days, but milder symptoms may last for several weeks.
+Death in a healthy person is very rare.
+Young children, the very ill, and the elderly may not survive a bite.

-Wear protective clothing whenever possible when travelling through terrain which is known to harbor these spiders.
-Do not stick your hands or feet in their nests or in their preferred habitats, namely, under logs or underbrush, or other damp, moist areas.
+To prevent a bite, wear protective clothing when travelling in areas where black widow spiders live.
+DO NOT stick your hands or feet in their nests or in places where they may be hiding, such as under logs or underbrush, or other damp, moist areas.

-Updated by: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, Washington.
-Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Updated by: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.